ErvinJohnGonzales/ABC-Student-Enrollment-App/README.md

 This project was first conceived as a passion project because I had an unpleasant experience during enrollment as a student.
 The aim of this project was to create an intuitive and easy to use enrollment system that isn't dependent on network connection speeds.

-Step 1:Register
+Step 1:Provide a windows defender exception for the .exe file to run Step 2:Register
-Step 2:Login
+Step 3:Login
-Step 3:Enjoy
+Step 4:Enjoy